 RICE is an acronym for:

 These four factors can be discussed in relation to website content too.
-It’s a technique recently used for a project at GatherContent.
-Each of the four factors were given a score out of ten and it was easy to determine what content would take the most effort, reach the most people, have the biggest impact and how confident we felt about all of this.
+Use this method to determine what content would take the most effort, reach the most people, have the biggest impact and how confident you feel about all of those areas.

 The beauty of a technique like RICE is that it can guide teams in their prioritisation discussions, but can also be adapted to suit differing needs.
 Perhaps content is given a percentage or a score out of ten, for example.
 There is still an element of gut reaction, existing understanding and influence from previous experience but RICE really does force teams to think about content in relation to four crucial factors.